• Accessibility

 Spotlight: The Adirondacks

-Great visionaries from Ralph Waldo Emerson to Henry David Thoreau have drawn inspiration from the forest canopy of the Adirondacks, writing of its enchanted mountain peaks, and igniting passions to explore the depths of nature.
-Larger than Yosemite, Everglades, Yellowstone, and the Grand Canyon combined, the Adirondacks are a natural splendor that promises adventure.
-Crest any of the 46 High Peaks to see why this park is deemed "forever wild," stroll charming villages to feel warmth and liveliness in the farm-to-fork restaurants, or explore historic fortresses that take you through the centuries.
-You'll find a lot to love in the Adirondacks.
+Great visionaries, from Ralph Waldo Emerson to Henry David Thoreau, have drawn inspiration from the forest canopy of the Adirondacks, writing of its enchanted mountain peaks and igniting passions to explore the depths of nature.
+Larger than Yosemite, Everglades, Yellowstone, and the Grand Canyon combined, the Adirondack Park is a natural wonder that promises boundless year-round adventure.
+Summit any of the 46 High Peaks to see why this park is deemed "forever wild."
+Wander through charming villages filled with unique shops and farm-to-fork restaurants, or explore fortresses that take you through centuries of history.
+There's a lot to love in the Adirondacks.

 Read More